Nathan Healy

 Frequently Asked Questions

-Yes, solar panels increase home values in Paterson.
-According to Zillow research, homes with solar panels sell for 4.1% more than comparable homes without solar.
+Yes, solar panels typically increase home value in Paterson, NJ.
+Research shows that homes with solar panels sell for approximately 4.1% more than comparable homes without solar, according to Zillow’s national housing market analysis.